 - Wanting expert advice from a damp and timber specialist not a builder.

-A common enquiry we have from clients all over North Wales is that they need a quotation for damp proofing because they suspect rising damp or have been told by a builder that they have rising damp and damp proofing is needed in the form of a chemical injection.
+A common enquiry we have from clients all over North, Mid & South Wales is that they need a quotation for damp proofing because they suspect rising damp or have been told by a builder that they have rising damp and damp proofing is needed in the form of a chemical injection.

 This, in a nutshell is usually not the case.
 Most of the time dampness is found to be present due to lack of maintenance, bridging of the physical damp proof course or another source of moisture.